This poignant, intensely personal, film will chronicle the United States Marines presence and operations in Beirut, Lebanon from 1982 to 1984.

 Please consider making a tax-deductible donation in support of

-Photos/Video courtesy of: Michael Cerniglia, US Department of Defense, Ronald Reagan Library, USMC, AP Photo/Zouki, AP Photo Bill Foley and The National Archives.
+Photos/Video courtesy: Michael Cerniglia, US Department of Defense, Ronald Reagan Library, USMC, AP Photo/Zouki, AP Photo/Bill Foley, Danny Joy and The National Archives.

 Special thanks to: Jake Schneider, Mark T. Hacala, Jeff Hamman, Richard Truman, Myron Kyle, and Don "Gunny" Inns.